The 11 best budget gravel bikes for bikepacking

 At the bottom of this article, we’ll describe some of the common characteristics that are commonly found on gravel bikes, but there’s no standard for this type of bicycle yet.

-Bicycle brands like to call “gravel” bikes which are very dissimilar from each other.
+Often, two bikes very dissimilar from each other will be referred to as gravel bikes because they’re not MTBs but can handle rougher terrain than road bikes.
 In this article, we’ll try to give you different options, suited for different styles, tastes, and purposes.

 Are you ready?
 Let’s get started with the cheapest ones!
 Will you find the best gravel bike for you?